pcsn99/Travel-Form-Management-System/README.md

 - Projects share the same MySQL database.
 - You may run both portals on different ports, or switch while testing.
 - Feel free to update layouts, modals, UI components—just don’t remove essential logic!
+- If you have concerns or any backend logic you want added, just message me.